 TRU Temp- This button provides a readout of the current temperature inside the Transceiver Unit.
-If the temperature rises to unacceptable levels, and alarm will be given.
+If the temperature rises to an unacceptable level, an alarm will be given.

 Interpolation - This is a built-in software function that may give a more realistic presentation of the echos.